-When people begin the process of creating an estate plan in Tennessee, one of the first things they do is make a list of all of the people they wish to be beneficiaries in their will.
+When people begin the process of estate planning in Brentwood TN, one of the first things they do is make a list of all of the people they wish to be beneficiaries in their will.
 Often, the people who are chosen are important to them or have had considerable influence in their life.
 As such, they wish to make these people a part of their heritage and allot them some kind of gift after their death.

 When people arrive at the portion of estate planning where they need to identify and select beneficiaries, it may be their first inclination to name their children or other dependents.
 While this may be entirely appropriate and applicable in many instances, there are cases where choosing one’s own children may not be the best decision.
 In these cases, it is imperative that folks spend considerable time comparing their options before making a selection.